petersulyok/smfc/README.md

 	...

 Important notes:
- 1. If you plan to spin down your hard disks or RAID array (i.e. put them to standby mode) you have to set up the configuration parameter `[HD zone] polling=` minimum twice bigger as the `spindown_time` specified here.
+ 1. If you plan to spin down your hard disks or RAID array (i.e. put them to standby mode) you have to set up the configuration parameter `[HD] polling=` to at least twice as big as the `spindown_time` specified here.
  2. In file `/etc/hdparm.conf` you must define HD names in `/dev/disk/by-id/...` form to avoid inconsistency.

 ### 8. Kernel modules